-This Easy Vegan Pesto is truly a staple in my house!
-From quinoa bowls, pasta, to my favorite lunch-time wraps, I seriously slather this vegan pesto on everything.
+This Easy Vegan Pesto is going to be your new go to vegan sauce!
+From quinoa bowls, pasta, to lunch-time wraps, you are going to want to slather this vegan pesto on everything.
 Luckily, it takes only 10 ingredients to whip up this delicious pesto sauce recipe that is sure to become a pantry staple in your home!

 Why you will love this vegan basil pesto